risvandev/Cookies/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
-- Muhammed Risvan: Builder
+- Muhammed Risvan: Built the app - directed the technical implementation and tested.
-- Atheendradev CV: Researcher
+- Atheendradev CV: Shaped the comedic identity — selected the Malayalam dialogues, and wrote the documentation.

 ---
 Made with ❤️ at TinkerHub Useless Projects